aaronicsubstances/cskabomu/README.md

 3. Web request processing strategy: ExpressJS

-3. Protocol: Mimicks Sun RPC and HTTP.
+3. Protocol: mimicks Sun RPC and HTTP.
 Also mimicks HTTP/2 in using headers in place of request line, response line and even scheme (https).

 3. Protocol syntax: binary preamble, CSV headers, and binary trailer
     1. preamble is concatenation of version, pduType, requestId, flags, embeddedHttpBodyLen.